What are Meta Keywords?

 Should I be using meta keywords?

-That is why we think it is not only a good idea to use meta keywords on your website, but use them correctly.
+That is why we think it is not only a good idea to use meta keywords on your website, but it’s important to use meta keywords correctly.
 Meta keywords can still play an important part in attracting visitors to your website.
 In this day and age, anything you can do to lure people to your site instead of a competitor’s website will help you.

 Getting started with meta keywords